ethereum/consensus-specs/specs/networking/p2p-interface.md

 #### Interop

 Unaggregated and aggregated attestations from all shards are sent to the `beacon_attestation` topic.
 Clients are not required to publish aggregate attestations but must be able to process them.
+All validating clients SHOULD to perform local attestation aggregation to prepare for block proposing.

 #### Mainnet